4js-mikefolcher/dragon-package-manager/README.md

 ## TODO Items
 The following items are planned but have not been implemented yet.
 - Remove command to remove an installed package
-- Allow packages to be loaded from disk, currently the packages must be available via HTTP
+- ~~Allow packages to be loaded from disk, currently the packages must be available via HTTP~~
 - Add debug command to display messages
-- Code cleanup
+- Code cleanup and source code documentation
+- Cleanup temporary files from the .dragon directory
+- Add more documentation to the README.md